Skip to main content

 0/3 exercises

-You've got your LangChain chain working with hardcoded strings.
+You have your LangChain chain working with hardcoded strings.
 Now your boss drops a folder on your desk: 47 PDFs, a Notion workspace, three CSV exports, and a GitHub repo.
 "Make the AI answer questions about all of this."
-The gap between a working prototype and a production-ready ingestion pipeline is document loaders — and getting them right determines whether your RAG system returns brilliant answers or hallucinated garbage.
+The gap between a working prototype and a production-ready ingestion pipeline is document loaders -- and getting them right determines whether your RAG system returns brilliant answers or hallucinated garbage.

 What Are Document Loaders and Why Do They Matter?